 My Flight Journey from T-3A Firefly to my first Jet Flight

-These T-37 videos wax nostalgia with me as this was my first “Jet” to fly.
-Having previously flown Cessna 152/172’s for Private Pilot’s License, the next stop during the Air Force Pilot Training journey consisted of the T-3A Firefly.
+These T-37 videos wax nostalgia with me, as this was my first “Jet” to fly.
+Having previously flown Cessna 152/172s for a Private Pilot’s License, the next stop during the Air Force Pilot Training journey consisted of the T-3A Firefly.
 It was a beast of a plane: plus or minus 6 G’s, a fully aerobatic platform with 260 HP.
-The T-3A had short tenure in Flight Screening Program but I was able to experience it.
-I flew the T-3A out of Hondo Airport Texas.
+The T-3A had a short tenure in the Flight Screening Program, but I was able to experience it.
+I flew the T-3A out of Hondo Airport, Texas.
 The Firefly introduced me to the Air Force’s expectations of a new pilot.

 The Dollar Ride in the T-37B Tweet

-After completing 6 weeks of academics that taught every airplane system in excruciating detail.
-Then after a series of simulator sessions, it was time to fly the legendary trainer.
-With the July heat in Lubbock Texas in the 100’s, preparation, nervous excitement, and anticipation from nearly 8 years hunting for this coveted position led to the sweaty exhilarating “dollar ride.”
+After completing 6 weeks of academics that taught every airplane system in excruciating detail and a series of simulator sessions, it was time to fly the legendary trainer.
+With the July heat in Lubbock, Texas, in the 100s, preparation, nervous excitement, and anticipation from nearly 8 years hunting for this coveted position led to the sweaty, exhilarating “dollar ride.”

-Engine startup complete, safety checks – Checked.
-We taxied out to runway and were ready to takeoff.
-As I literally “stood” on the brakes with all my force available to keep airplane from rolling, I increased the two Continental J-69 T-25 Turbojet engines to Military power.
+Engine startup complete, safety checks – checked.
+We taxied out to the runway and were ready to take off.
+As I literally “stood” on the brakes with all my force available to keep the airplane from rolling, I increased the two Continental J-69 T-25 Turbojet engines to Military power.
 I then felt the 1025 lbs of thrust begin to violently shake the aircraft.
-By this time, I was sweating profusely under helmet, parachute, nomex flightsuit, gloves.
-The sun heated bubble canopy didn’t help.
+By this time, I was sweating profusely under the helmet, parachute, Nomex flightsuit, and gloves.
+The sun-heated bubble canopy didn’t help.

 When I performed my final checks, I immediately sent my internal organs toward the aircraft tail, compressing the body into the ejection seat from the sudden rush of instantaneous forward momentum.

 Radio frequency changes followed in a flurry.
-We flew the stereo route to the Military Operations Area.
-All this happened while the instructor demonstrates basic maneuvers.
-It provided a near overwhelming set new experiences and stimulations.
+We flew the stereo route to the Military Operations Area while the instructor demonstrated basic maneuvers.
+It provided a near-overwhelming set of new experiences and stimulations.

 Bonus time in the training area

-We had extra time in the area on my first flight.
+On my first flight, we had extra time in the area.
 Having studied aerobatics to verbalize exact entry, exit, and procedure parameters, the instructor let me propel the $165,000 Tweet through the 3G loop and aileron roll.
-The practice area was so much fun but over too soon.
+The practice area was so much fun, but it was over too soon.
 We returned to base for landing.
 It all remained a blur.

-Touchdown, engine shutdown, then we closed out the maintenance forms.
-I peeled away from cockpit in sweat-soaked garments.
+We touched down, shut down the engine, and then closed out the maintenance forms.
+I peeled away from the cockpit in sweat-soaked garments.
 My dripping flat top was proof that I had just completed my most memorable flying experience of my career.

 The day, THAT day, that FIRST day, of flying the mighty T-37B Tweet.